 Credit risk is the risk that a financial loss will be incurred due to the failure of a counterparty to discharge its contractual commitment or obligation to the Trust.
 It is the Manager's opinion that the Trust is exposed to credit risks on all mortgage investments.
 The credit risk is mitigated as all mortgage investments are collateralized, there is no significant geographical concentration of mortgage investments, and the Manager regularly reviews and monitors the fair value of the collateral.
 The loss provision for the mortgage investments is established based on a provision for identified specific mortgage investments and a general provision applied to loans with similar credit characteristics.
 The Manager has assessed that there are no specifically identified mortgage investments exposed to credit risks.
-The Manager has provided a loan loss provision based on approximately 0.36% (2015: 0.80%) of mortgage investments.
+The Manager has provided a loan loss provision based on approximately 0.61% (2016: 0.36%) of mortgage investments.

 Management regularly reviews the mortgage listing for balances in arrears and follows up with clients as needed regarding payment.
 For individual accounts in arrears where discussion with the client has not succeeded, foreclosure proceedings commence.
 Balances receivable include accrued interest income and legal and other costs related to attempts at collection.
 The loans are collateralized by real property and losses are recognized to the extent that recovery of the balance through sale of the underlying property is not reasonably assured.
-As at December 31, 2016 management had identified loans totaling 2% (2015: 3%) of the portfolio in arrears over 120 days.
-Of these, \$2.3 million (2015: \$2.8 million) of loans have entered some form of legal proceedings in attempt to recover the balance.
-Based on the most recent property appraisals management has not identified any specific loans for which a loss provision should be made (2015: \$nil).
+As at December 31, 2017 management had identified loans totaling 3% (2016: 2%) of the portfolio in arrears over 120 days.
+Of these, \$3.5 million (2016: \$2.3 million) of loans have entered some form of legal proceedings in attempt to recover the balance.
+Management identified a loan loss provision of \$40,000 should be made for two specific loans totaling \$297,537 (2016: no specific provision).